logo

 The question you really need answered is simple: what drives education app development cost, and which parts of the build actually justify the budget?

 The market around you is growing fast.
-The global education technology market is projected to more than double to USD 348.41 billion by 2030, with a forecast CAGR of 13.3 percent.
+According to Grandview Research, the global education technology market is projected to more than double to USD 348.41 billion by 2030, with a forecast CAGR of 13.3 percent.

 TL;DR